croquet/croquet/historic/sdk/tutorials/1_4_view_smoothing.md

 You can tell your dot where to go by clicking or tapping the screen.

-<b>The unsmoothed position of your dot is shown in gray.</b> Note how it jumps forward every time the model peforms an update.
+<b>The unsmoothed position of your dot is shown in gray.</b> Note how it jumps forward every time the model performs an update.
 The view uses this information to calculate each dot's smoothed position.
 (For clarity, we're only showing the unsmoothed position of <i>your</i> dot.
 All other dots are drawn at their smoothed positions.)

 In this example, the model is only updating <b>twice per second.</b> Nevertheless the dots move smoothly at 60 frames per second because the view is interpolating their position between model updates.